Tell us about your work! What do you do? What are you passionate about?

 What is inspiring about doing your work in Houston?
 What is frustrating?

-What are the key challenges facing the city and region today?
-How might you experience these challenges in your landscape work?
+What are the key challenges and opportunities facing the city and region today?
+How does your work engage with these issues, if it does?

 What is one of your favorite places in Houston?